marcoguerri/marcoguerri.github.io/_posts/2022-05-22-reverse-engineering-msdos.markdown

 =======
 There are multiple integrity values stored in NVRAM.
 Two are immediately obvious from the binary diff shown at the beginning of the post, i.e. a 1 byte checksum at offset `0x75` and a 4 bytes checksum at offset `0xFC`, in the directory area.
-There is also a third checksum a bit more more hidden in the code, covering the OptionROM binary itself.
-In fact, we can notice that the OptionROM size stored in the directory corresponds to the size of the binary +4 bytes, indicating that something is appended to the EFI blob.
+There is also a third "hidden" checksum covering the  OptionROM binary itself.
+In fact, we have seen earlier that the OptionROM size stored in the directory corresponds to the size of the binary `+4` bytes, indicating that something is appended to the EFI blob.

-As we have seen in previous sections, `sub_2AF08` is the main function which programs NVRAM data and directory metadata.
-`sub_2BEAD` gets us to the calculation of the integrity values:
+`sub_2AF08` is the main function which programs NVRAM data and directory metadata and `sub_2BEAD` gets us to the calculation of the integrity values:

 ```
 0002BF0E                 mov     ebx, 1